-&lt;sup>48In which case they can choose to return to the marriage market.
+56In which case they can choose to return to the marriage market.

-$^{49}$ The model assumes no commitment: any (monetary or non monetary) shock affecting the household triggers renegotiation.
+$^{^{57}{\}rm The}$ model assumes no commitment: any (monetary or non monetary) shock affecting the household triggers renegotiation.

-4.4.3 Marital migrations
+3.4.3 Marital migrations

-A particularly interesting situation appears when previously separate markets start to open to each other, allowing individuals to find partners outside their initial markets, possibly at some additional cost.
-The so-called "marital migrations" provide an important example.
+Most of the literature considers "closed" marriage markets.
+A particularly interesting situation appears when individuals can find partners outside their initial markets, possibly at some additional cost.
+The development of "marital migrations" provide an important example.

 Over the recent decades.
 Asia has witnessed a surge in transnational marriages, with men in Singapore, South Korea and Taiwan marrying women from poorer countries such as Vietnam.
 Ahn (2020) studies the consequences of the emergence of match-making intermediaries on marriage migrations from Vietnam to Taiwan.
 Between 1995 and 2000, the number of Vietnamese women marrying a Taiwanese husband surged from a few hundred to almost 15,000 per year; after a visa tightening policy was implemented in 2004, however, the yearly number dropped to less than 5,000.
 Ahn shows that the marital patterns closely follow theoretical predictions.
-Cross-marrying Taiwanese men are selected from the middle of the Taiwanese socioeconomic status distribution, while Vietnamese women come from the top of the Vietnamese one; and the costs of crossmatching affect this selection in the predicted manner.
+Cross-marrying Taiwanese men are selected from the middle of the Taiwanese socioeconomic status distribution, while Vietnamese women come from the top of the Vietnamese one; and the costs of cross-matching affect this selection in the predicted manner.
 Even though within-borders marriage remains minor in Vietnam, its impact on the allocation of bargaining power within couples in the regions most affected turns out to be large.
-Using a difference-in-difference approach, Ahn documents a significant decrease (resp. increase) in private consumption of male- (resp. female-) exclusive goods (e.g., smoking vs jewels).
+Using a difference-in-difference approach.
+Ahn documents a significant decrease (resp. increase) in private consumption of male- (resp. female-) exclusive goods (e.g., smoking vs iewels).

-4.5 Personality traits and marriage
+3.5 Personality traits and marriage

 The introduction of continuous types in separable matching models by Dupuy and Galichon (2014) opened the door to including a much broader set of types in empirical analysis.
 They demonstrated this by using the Dutch DNB Household Survey, which contains very rich information: in addition to the standard sociodemographic variables, it includes health, height and weight of each member of the household, as well as answers to a questionnaire on personality and on risk attitudes.
-They recoded the answers to the questionnaire into six continuous scales that reflect the "Big Five" personality traits and risk aversion.
+They recoded the answers to the questionnaire into six continuous scales that reflect the "Big Five" personality traits58 and risk aversion.

 After adding age, education, height and BMI, this gives Dupuy and Galichon (2014) a total of eleven variables.
-They input them into a quadratic surplus $S{xy}$ and they estimate its affinity matrix.
+They input them into a quadratic surplus S{xy} and they estimate its affinity matrix59.
 They reject the hypothesis that the affinity matrix has reduced rank.
 In order to elucidate its most "salient" features, they compute its principal components.
-The first one, which explains 28 percent of the variance of $S{xy}$ , loads heavily on education.
+The first one, which explains 28 percent of the variance of S{xy} , loads heavily on education.
 The second one has high loadings for personality traits, most notably emotional stability for men and conscientiousness for women; it explains 17 percent of the variance.